gonzalojaimovitch/think-big-teach-small/README.md

 ### GPT-2

-The experiment is fully performed on Google Colab.
-When opening the [Notebook](https://drive.google.com/file/d/129lmj6Eszqra6BuHxTLe21x4zQgdZ8nf/view?usp=sharing), just follow the code sections to run the experiment.
+The experiment is fully performed on a single notebook.
+When opening the [Notebook](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/GPT-2%20Experiments/GPT_2_Experiments.ipynb), just follow the code sections to run the experiment.
+Please, read the instructions as the start of the notebook since they might be helpful to run the experiment.

 ### GPT-3

-There are different [Google Colab notebooks](https://drive.google.com/drive/folders/1tTOsREBfWHSBzpBakLvvKWaUBtkOkb9U?usp=sharing) which post-process the outputs returned by GPT-3 in the experiment.
+There are different [Google Colab notebooks](https://github.com/gonzalojaimovitch/think-big-teach-small/tree/main/GPT-3%20Experiments/notebooks) which post-process the outputs returned by GPT-3 in the experiment.
 The use of GPT-3 requires of an API key which cannot be provided with the code.
-However, the [prompts](https://drive.google.com/file/d/1iW0zQcTm-gADFqg11Z8Bj1mfJW7EH9JJ/view?usp=sharing) used in the experiment are included in the repository.
+However, the [prompts](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/GPT-3%20Experiments/prompts.zip) used in the experiment are included in the repository.

+If you would like to run the prompt queries in GPT-3, visit the [OpenAI´s API Webpage](https://beta.openai.com/).
+Make sure you adjust the temperature depending on the experiment you would like to test.
+Furthermore, note that results between the use of the API from the webpage and the use of the API from the Python environment might differ based on the different encodings.

+The additional experiments...COMPLETE

 ### MagicHaskeller

 MagicHaskeller must be previously [installed](http://nautilus.cs.miyazaki-u.ac.jp/~skata/MagicHaskeller.html).
-To run the experiment, execute the [Python script](https://drive.google.com/file/d/15mdS3g3Gn9zFUcSsZCZ2c_cK74TNTAF6/view?usp=sharing).
+To run the experiment, execute the [Python script](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/MH%20Experiments/script.py).
 The returned functions will be written in the corresponding file depending on the path provided in the script.
-From the list of functions, we take the first in the list and use it as a solution, querying the test examples using Haskell.
-The summary of the results can be found in "MHResults.txt".
+From the list of functions (you can find them outputs in this [folder](https://github.com/gonzalojaimovitch/think-big-teach-small/tree/main/MH%20Experiments/MHOutputs)), we take the first function from the top of the list and use it as a solution, querying the test examples using Haskell.
+The summary of the results can be found in [MHResults.txt](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/MH%20Experiments/MHResults.txt).

 ### Louise

 Louise must be previously [installed](https://github.com/stassa/louise).
-Once running Louise using "final_test.pl" as the script file including the different examples (depending on the concept) in "pos_neg_ex.txt", the evaluation of the test examples (using the predicates returned by the system) is performed in the [Google Colab notebook](https://drive.google.com/file/d/1D-ngkUiR_NakPkrXJm0CoUEP6QjBdWLd/view?usp=sharing).
+First you should run Louise and execute the dedicated [script](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/Louise%20Experiments/final_test.pl) including the different examples (depending on the concept, you can find them in [pos_neg_ex.txt](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/Louise%20Experiments/pos_neg_ex.txt)).
+Subsequently, the evaluation of the test examples (using the predicates returned by the system) is performed in the [notebook](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/Louise%20Experiments/louise_experiments.ipynb).

+### Humans

+We provide a [PDF](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/Human%20Experiments/Learning_Test.pdf) with the test performed by the human participants in this experiment.
+Note that, the headlines mark the start of each screen that was presented to the participants, as this is not clearly reflected in the PDF version of the form.
+This can be observed when opening the HTML file, stored in the source code [folder](https://github.com/gonzalojaimovitch/think-big-teach-small/tree/main/Human%20Experiments/Learning_Test).

 ## Additional Material

-A [Python script](https://drive.google.com/file/d/1izHmMOJW_YO8QwEyzNvwP1pPOc1Qhe2Z/view?usp=sharing) is provided to test the [P3](https://en.wikipedia.org/wiki/Brainfuck) functioning.
+A [Python script](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/P3%20Simulator/p3_sim.py) is provided to test the [P3](https://en.wikipedia.org/wiki/Brainfuck) functioning.

-Finally, an [R script](https://drive.google.com/file/d/1bxuk2-yvAxEIB3FZvm1DSFOe4MaTacsC/view?usp=sharing) for the generation of the paper plots is included, alongside the [fonts](https://drive.google.com/file/d/12iNCofQUKnnUAMlPzRGy4zMfQTVudqpF/view?usp=sharing) required.
+Finally, an [R script](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/Plots/plots.r) for the generation of the paper plots is included, alongside the [fonts](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/Plots/Latin-Modern-Roman-fontfacekit.zip) required by the script.